 The need for a clean, easy to read look is a real thing.
-“White Space in design composition is same as use of Silence in a musical composition.
-Without proportionate use of Silence, music is unstructured; some may call it noise.
+“White Space in design composition is the same as the use of Silence in a musical composition.
+Without the proportionate use of Silence, music is unstructured; some may call it noise.

 Similarly, without White Space, design is unstructured and difficult to consume”

 Part of this chapter was covered when we’ve talked about the size and the format of your animated web banners.
 Apart from these two things, the length is also important and may be decisive on whether your banners convert or not.

 I’ve mentioned previously that static banners convert better than animated banners.
 Do you know one of the other reasons they do it?
 It’s the length of the animation.
 So, if you want to make it compatible with your audience, you will need to cut it short.
 People do not have the patience to wait 20 or 30 seconds for your CTA to appear.
 You need to deliver your message in a shorter time.